 So how do you know if you have too much belly fat?
-Simply measure your waist:
+Measure your waist:

-- Place a tape measure around your bare stomach, just above your hipbone.
+- Stand and place a tape measure around your bare stomach, just above your hipbone.

 - Relax, exhale and measure your waist, resisting the urge to suck in your stomach.